by George Whitten, Editor of Worthy Devotions

 As I write, it seems the prevailing concern among people everywhere is -– what's going on with the economy?
 Europe is on the verge of an economic collapse.
-Even the kings of wall street are suffering huge losses with JP Morgan reporting losing over $2 billion yesterday.
+Even the kings of wall street are reportedly dumping their shares in U.S. companies.
 People are watching their wealth dissipating and dwindling away.
 Reflecting on these material losses reminds me of a story about a lady who perished in Pompeii in the first century.

 Pompeii was a flourishing city in Southern Italy until 79 AD.
 Suddenly, for two days Mt.
 Vesuvius erupted and completely destroyed Pompeii in all its pomp.
 The city was covered in meters of ash and pumice for 1700 years until it was accidentally discovered in 1748.
 When archaeologists began excavations in 1910 they uncovered a petrified woman clutching some of the finest jewelry ever recovered from the ancient world.
 She was apparently attempting to flee the doomed city, and in her haste, holding desperately onto her valuable possessions –- she lost her life.